There comes a time in everybody’s life when we begin to ask repetitive questions of ourselves. Who am I? What am I doing here?

-The zenith of our Hansel and Gretel type exploits has developed us into a stunning pile of meat vehicles, happy to dance toward an open oven ablaze with over-cooked chicken slowly spreading into the rest of the house.
+The zenith of our Hansel and Gretel type exploits has developed us into a stunning pile of meat vehicles, happy to dance toward an open oven ablaze slowly spreading into the rest of the house.
 We truly are that stupid.

-Other symptoms of a truly insentient world populated with people of ignoramus property, include the fact we (in Britain) are leaving the European Union off of the influence and carefully executed and targeted plan to sway undecided voters into voting to leave the EU, the same was applied in the US where they elected a McDonald’s brand ambassador (and really, this guy truly does look like he started McDonald’s), the fact we cut down organic matter providing us with food and we are happy to make extinct the predators that keep these ecosystems in check.
+Other symptoms of a truly insentient world populated with people of ignoramus property, include the fact we (in Britain) are leaving the European Union off of the influence and carefully executed and targeted plan to sway undecided voters into voting to leave the EU, the same was applied in the US where they elected a McDonald’s brand ambassador, the fact we cut down organic matter providing us with food and we are happy to make extinct the predators that keep these ecosystems in check.
 Jeff Bezos clearly named his company ‘Amazon’ , because it produces so much cardboard packaging.
 However, they recently switched to plastic, because they’re a-holes.

 Generally, people we meet daily are sensible rational people because of the simplified questions we ask each other.
-But unfortunately, complexities surrounding motivations and their involvement in political events lifts the lid of the stove-top kettle voter.
+But unfortunately, complexities surrounding political motivations eventually lifts the lid of the stove-top kettle voter.
 And election results rarely show signs of progress.